gantunesm/cerrado/README.md

 # Cerrado

-A collection of cool color palettes based on the Cerrado biome to use for matplotlib plots.
+A collection of color palettes inspired by the colors of the Cerrado biome to use for matplotlib plots.

 All palettes are colorblind friendly.